rudi77/sdc/project5/writeup.md

 | `YCrCb` | 9            | 8             |  2             | 16    |  0 - 256  | 16x16            |

 ### Training a Support Vector Machine
 I trained a Support Vector Machine (SVM) as vehicle classifier/detector.
 Therefore, I loaded the previously generated dataset into memory, shuffled it and split it into a trainingset and testset.
 For the testset I used 20% of the total dataset.
 Trainingsets and testsets are normalized and then fed to the svm.
 I've also applied a GridSearch for hyper parameter tunings.
-The metrics of the final classifier are:
+After model evaluation I get the following metrics for it:

 |  Metric   |  Value          |
 |:---------:|:---------------:|